CHLNDDEV/OceanMesh2D/README.md

 and here: ftp://topex.ucsd.edu/pub/srtm15_plus/ (download the SRTM15_PLUS global topobathy DEM "topo15_compressed.nc")
 ```
 Example_1_NZ.m %<- A simple mesh around South Island New Zealand that uses GSHHS shoreline.
-Example_2_NY.m %<- A mesh around the Manhattan area that uses a DEM created from LiDAR data.
+Example_2_NY.m %<- A high-resolution mesh around the New York/Manhattan area that uses a DEM created from LiDAR data.
-Example_3_ECGC.m %<- An example that builds a mesh for the western North Atlantic with local nests around the mid-Atlantic.
+Example_3_ECGC.m %<- Builds a mesh for the western North Atlantic with a local high-resolution nest around New York
+Example_4_PRVI.m %<- Builds a mesh for the western North Atlantic with three high-resolution nests around Peurto Rico and US Virgin Islands
-Example_4_JBAY.m %<- An extremely high-fidelity (15-m) mesh from LiDAR data around Jamaica Bay with CFL-limiting.
+Example_5_JBAY.m %<- An extremely high-fidelity (15-m) mesh from LiDAR data around Jamaica Bay with CFL-limiting.
-Example_5_GBAY.m %<- An example of the polyline/thalweg mesh size function along the Houston Ship Channel.
+Example_6_GBAY.m %<- An example of the polyline/thalweg mesh size function along the Houston Ship Channel.

 ```